Manurewa railway station

 Manurewa railway station is a station serving the suburb of Manurewa in Auckland, New Zealand.
-It is located on the Southern Line of the Auckland railway network.
+It is located on the South City Line of the Auckland railway network.
 The station has a side platform layout connected by a pedestrian bridge.

 The station has a large park-and-ride facility and interchange with many local bus services.
-It is located between the SouthMall Shopping Centre and the Manurewa Work and Income office.
+It is located between the SouthMall Shopping Centre and the Manurewa Ministry of Social Development office.